davidlacedonia/javascript/es6_and_beyond/syntax/README.md

 ## for .. of Loops

-ES6 adds a for..of loop, which loops over the set of values produced by an _iterator_.
+ES6 adds a `for..of` loop, which loops over the set of values produced by an _iterator_.

-The value you loop over with `for..of` mus be an _iterable_, or it must be a value which can be coerced/boxed to an object that is an iterable.
+The value you loop over with `for..of` must be an _iterable_, or it must be a value which can be coerced/boxed to an object that is an iterable.
 An iterable is simply an object that is able to produce an iterator, which the loop then uses.

 ```js
 var a = ["a", "b", "c", "d", "e"];